maxxk/programming-languages/presentations/12-IR-DSL.md

         execute((\+)/1)])
     ```

-# Typed control flow graphss
+# Typed control flow graphs

 - graph-based code structure (special constructions at join points are used instead of labels and jump instructions)
 Leißa R., Köster M., Hack S. A graph-based higher-order intermediate representation // 2015 IEEE/ACM International Symposium on Code Generation and Optimization (CGO).
 2015. Сс.
 202–212.